-And finally, the differences between M6 and M6-1 are minor but can be identified.
+And finally, the differences between M6 and M6-1 are very minor but can be identified.
 Firstly, M6 uses brown-coloured sliders with a more primitive (or 'skeleton-like') mount socket, although the actual keycap mount fit is the same.
 As shown in the last photo showing sleeves, M6-1 uses black-coloured sliders but with either the same skeletal or a more filled-out socket - earlier Lexmark M6-1s were more likely to have skeletal sockets whereas later Key Tronic M6-1s were more likely to have filled-out sockets.
 Secondly, M6 keyboard assemblies were screw-mounted onto a keyboard frame/stiffener that wraps underneath the main battery, whereas M6-1s were mostly hinged modules that could be opened like a car bonnet (or hood, in US English) to access the host laptop's internal components.
 Thirdly, most M6-1s had an additional soft black cover over the metal backplate with typically only one tooth rivet revealed.
 But of course, nuances and exceptions can exist and will be explained in any such instances.

 As far as I'm aware, this is the first major work attempted on this subject (Model M buckling sleeves in laptops), so I've spent many moons doing my own original research in an effort to compile an exhaustive list of which portable computers used an IBM buckling sleeves keyboard.
 At least when I started researching, photos that could quickly reveal whether a given keyboard used IBM buckling sleeves or confirm the Model M designation were relatively scarce beyond the most common types or what I already had on hand.
 As time went on, I was largely able to find the photos I need thanks to those mentioned in the acknowledgements.
 However, I still had to make some educated guesses based on observing the known properties of other IBM buckling sleeves keyboards.
 I've detailed my acid test of sorts below, which is also a good TLDR on what an IBM buckling sleeves keyboard looks like.
 Ideally, I sought out keyboards based on a mixture of all possible properties.